jonnybmc/fedsa_web_performance_talk_playground/README.md

 **A 20-minute live debugging demo for frontend engineering conferences**

-Repository for the talk "Stop Guessing, Start Measuring: A Primer on Debugging Web Performance" - featuring the story of "Atelier", a premium African tech retailer whose R3.5M redesign became a performance disaster.
+Repository for the talk "Stop Guessing, Start Measuring: A Primer on Debugging Web Performance" - featuring the story of "TechMart", an affordable African tech retailer whose R3.5M redesign became a performance disaster.

 ---

-## 📖 The Story: "Atelier" - The R3.5M Redesign Disaster
+## 📖 The Story: "TechMart" - The R3.5M Redesign Disaster

 ### Timeline